-Fractures of the 5th metatarsal are a common injury that must be recognized and treated appropriately to avoid poor clinical outcomes for the patient.
+Fractures of the fifth metatarsal are common injuries that must be recognized and treated appropriately to avoid poor clinical outcomes for the patient.
 Since orthopedic surgeon Sir Robert Jones first described these fractures in 1902, there has been an abundance of literature focused on the proximal aspect of the fifth metacarpal due to its tendency towards poor bone healing.
 Nevertheless, it is critical that the physician recognizes all injury patterns of the fifth metatarsal and initiate the appropriate treatment plan or referral process to avoid potential complications.

-Classified by Lawrence and Bottle, the base, or proximal aspect, of the 5th metatarsal is broken up into three anatomical zones: zone 1, the tuberosity; zone 2, the metaphyseal-diaphyseal junction; and zone 3, the diaphyseal area within 1.5 cm of the tuberosity.
+Classified by Lawrence and Bottle, the base, or proximal aspect, of the fifth metatarsal is broken up into three anatomical zones: zone 1, the tuberosity; zone 2, the metaphyseal-diaphyseal junction; and zone 3, the diaphyseal area within 1.5 cm of the tuberosity.
 Fractures through zone 1 have the name to as pseudo-Jones fractures, and fractures through zone 2 are referred to as Jones fractures.
 Additionally, a patient may sustain a shaft fracture greater than 1.5 cm distal to the tuberosity, a long spiral fracture extending into the distal metaphyseal area, the so-called dancer's fracture, or a stress fracture of the metatarsal.

 Classification of these fractures is crucial to making management decisions.
 Metaphyseal arteries and diaphyseal nutrient arteries provide the blood supply to the fifth metatarsal base.
 A vascular watershed area exists in zone 2, contributing to the high nonunion rates seen with these fractures.

 Fractures of the fifth metatarsal are the most prevalent metatarsal fractures.
 These fractures peak during the third decade of life for men and the seventh decade of life for women.
 There is a strong correlation between female gender and zone 1 fractures and dancer's fractures.
-Zone 1 injuries are typical of a twisting injury and are the most common fracture of the base of the 5th metatarsal.
+Zone 1 injuries are typical of a twisting injury and are the most common fracture of the base of the fifth metatarsal.

 These patients typically present with pain about the lateral aspect of the forefoot that is worse with weight-bearing activity.
 This pain may occur in the setting of acute trauma or repetitive microtrauma over weeks to months.
-One should be suspicious for stress fracture with antecedent pain or pain of worsening quality or duration over time.
+One should be suspicious of stress fracture with antecedent pain or pain of worsening quality or duration over time.
 The examiner must obtain a thorough past medical history and social history to make treatment decisions and optimize patients with surgical indications.
 It is important to evaluate the skin for open injuries that may require more urgent debridement.
 Physical examination may reveal tenderness to palpation, swelling, and ecchymosis at the site of injury.
 Patients will also have pain with resisted foot eversion.
 It is critical to evaluate the patient for other injuries, including injury to the lateral ankle ligamentous structures and Lisfranc injury.